-The UK is well known as being as an expensive country to visit but our UK backpacking budget of £50/day is by no means unrealistic.
-The biggest expense is generally accommodation which is not cheap.
-Couchsurfing is a good idea here and you can get by on much less than £50 per day if you do a lot of it.
-Travelling around isn’t that expensive as it is a pretty small country and flying is recently necessary at any point unless you want to visit Northern Ireland, in which case there are a host of budget airlines that cater for that with flights from £20 or less plus £10-15 for your backpack.
+The UK is well known as being as an expensive country to visit but our UK backpacking budget of £45/day is by no means unrealistic.
+The biggest expense is generally accommodation which tends not to cheap.
+Couchsurfing is a good idea here and you can get by on much less than £45 per day if you do a lot of it.
+Travelling around isn’t that expensive as it is a pretty small country.
+Flying isn’t really necessary at any point unless you want to visit Northern Ireland.
+If that’s the case there are a host of budget airlines that cater for that with flights from £20 or less plus baggage costs, which can be more than the flight itself if you have a big one.

-Getting around in the UK can be very cheap too, but it really does help to book trains and buses in advance.
-This can all be done online via The Trainline, while Megabus offer some extremely cheap coach travel between the big cities.
+Getting around in the UK can be very cheap but it really does help to book trains and buses in advance.
+This can all be done online via The Trainline, while Megabus offer some extremely cheap coach travel between the big cities, again if you book early enough.
 Eating and drinking out remains expensive though and you can easily blow £45 on a night out alone in most UK cities.
-If you’re looking to save a bit of cash, then start your night in Wetherspoons, which is a popular chain of pubs that has the best deals on drinks and can be found all over the country, with most cities having several.
+If you’re looking to save a bit of cash, then do what many Brits do and start your night in Wetherspoons, which is a popular chain of pubs that has the best deals on drinks and can be found all over the country, with most major cities having several.

-As a general rule London and the Southeast is considerably more expensive than the rest of the country but you can still get stung badly in cities like Edinburgh, which receives plenty of visitors.
+As a general rule London and the Southeast is considerably more expensive than the rest of the country.
+However you can still get stung badly in cities like Edinburgh, which is another major tourist destination.

-£65 per day is a lot of money to spend as a budget traveller but on this kind of budget, you can afford to stay in the best hostels and be a bit less rigid with your planning and just buy transport tickets on the day which is normally considerably more expensive than doing it in advance.
-One of the good things about the UK is that a lot of museums are free to visit, but many attractions can cost in the region of £20 for entry so you can afford to visit a few more of them on this kind of budget.
+£65 per day is a lot of money to spend as a budget traveller.
+However on this kind of budget, you can afford to stay in the best hostels and be a bit less rigid with your planning and just buy transport tickets on the day which is normally considerably more expensive than doing it in advance.
+One of the good things about London and the UK is that a lot of museums are free to visit.
+However some other attractions can cost in the region of £20 for entry so you can afford to visit a few more of them on this kind of budget.

-One other bit of good news for budget travellers in the UK is that since Britain voted to leave the EU in 2016, the Pound has taken several serious hits so visitors from around the world should now find it slightly more affordable.
+One other bit of good news for budget travellers in the UK is that since Britain voted to leave the EU in 2016, the Pound has taken several serious hits.
+Therefore visitors from around the world should now find it slightly more affordable.
+We are writing this in February 2019, a month before Britain is due to leave/crash out of Europe.
+Depending on how that pans out there could be more significant changes in terms of the affordability of the UK or lack of it should Brexit prove smoother than many are expecting.

 London to Birmingham by train – from £6 (booked in advance), £15 on the day